Michael Jackson’s Public Lifestyle Was An ‘Act,’ Suggests Faizon Love

 Reed also revealed that the backlash against his film caught him off guard.

 “We thought it would make some noise, but we kind of thought people would go, ‘Oh yeah, it’s another film about the allegations against Michael Jackson.’
-But this has been taking us completely unawares.”
+But this has been taking us completely unawares,” Reed said.